Dr Sadia Ali

 As an English teacher I was given many opportunities to teach in different countries and have been fortunate to work and learn from many people and cultures in the Middle East, South Asia and the UK.

 Once the Internet established itself firmly as a regular part of any classroom, I happily moved from using the overhead projector (also called the OHP in ‘those days’) and VHS tapes in my teaching to using the Internet.
-To keep myself abreast with the latest innovations in educational technologies, I completed another master’s in educational technology and ELT from Manchester.
+To keep myself abreast with the latest innovations in educational technologies, I completed another master’s degree in educational technology and ELT from Manchester.

 A few years later, the rise of blogs transformed the way people shared their thoughts, making blogging a popular platform for educators to reflect on their teaching and for students to hone their writing skills.
-As I explored the ever-growing blogosphere for teaching inspiration, I stumbled upon a fascinating community—women who identified as religious feminists.
+As I explored the ever-growing blogosphere for teaching inspiration, I stumbled upon a fascinating community of women who identified as religious feminists.
 Through blogs and Facebook pages, they engaged in an informal yet profound journey of learning, using these digital spaces to explore the intersection of their faith and feminism.

 I was instantly attracted to this group of bloggers and applied to the University of Birmingham for an interdisciplinary PhD to study how social media are used by feminists with religious affiliations to advance their religious education and challenge various forms of power within and outside their communities.
 My research employs Alberto Melucci’s collective action theory to explore how these women collaboratively reshape informal educational spaces online, challenging power dynamics by adapting to and engaging with digital culture.
 A key finding is the pivotal role of collective identity construction in this process.
 I discovered that feminists use online platforms not only to educate and advocate for reinterpretations of religious teachings but also to cultivate a shared sense of purpose and belonging.
 This collective identity becomes a crucial mechanism for sustaining resistance and fostering a supportive community for dialogue and action.
 My research highlights the significance of digital platforms as transformative spaces where informal education can be decolonised, serving as both a form of resistance and a means of empowerment.

-I have been an educator for over 25 years teaching education studies, TESOL, and educational research among other courses and I continue to be thrilled when engaging with a new cohort of students and helping them with their research.
+I continue to be thrilled when engaging with a new cohort of students especially when helping them with their research.
 I’m deeply committed to the scholarship of learning and teaching, which I luckily understood early on was always my destiny.
 Sometimes, the most rewarding journeys begin where we least expect them.
-I did find my true calling through pedagogical grammar – now I teach in long, flowy Boho skirts, even in the cold and wet Glasgow.
+I did find my true calling through pedagogical grammar – now I teach in Boho skirts, even in the cold and wet beautiful Glasgow.

 Research interests